Preventive Care Information

 • AVOID trans fats (hydrogenated oils, shortening)

-• Use a toothbrush with soft or extra soft bristles, and brush for a total of two minutes each time
+• Toothbrush - use a toothbrush with soft or extra soft bristles (NOT medium or hard bristles), and brush for a total of two minutes each time

-• Technique - use light pressure, brush along the gums at a 45 degree angle, brush in small circles, brush the front, back and tops of all teeth
+• Technique - use a pea-sized amount of toothpaste, and use light pressure.
+Brush along the gums at a 45 degree angle, brush in small circles, brush the front, back and tops of all teeth.
+Ideally do NOT rinse mouth after brushing

 SEE A DENTIST once a year for a routine teeth cleaning, more often if plaque or tartar build-up